top of page

 • Feb 26

-Stable blood sugar doesn’t mean eating perfectly or avoiding carbohydrates.
+Feeling tired after eating is common, but post-meal fatigue is often influenced by meal composition, digestion, blood sugar regulation, hydration, sleep, stress, and everyday habits.
 This beginner-friendly guide explains why post-meal fatigue happens, what influences energy after eating, and how everyday habits support steadier energy naturally.

 Woman stretching and yawning, illustrating post-meal fatigue and afternoon energy dip